-Red thread around the wrist (right for men and left for women) is the new fad of Hindu ritualistic identification.
-Called Mauli or Kalva, it is tied by a priest or an elderly person after a ceremonial event.
-The wearer is supposed to keep the thread until it is worn out.
+A Red thread around the wrist is the new fad of Hindu ritual identification.
+Called Mauli or Kalva, a priest or an older adult ties it after a ceremonial event.
+The wearer is supposed to keep the thread until it gets worn out.

-The literal meaning of Mauli in Sanskrit is ‘crown,’ which means, above all.
-There are several mythological stories about the origin of Mauli, as well as claims of health benefits.
+The literal meaning of Mauli in Sanskrit is ‘crown,’ which means above all.
+There are several mythological stories about the origin of Mauli and claims of health benefits.

-The red cotton thread is often mixed with small colors of yellow or orange.
-It is supposed to dispense some magical powers of protection and to ward off misfortune as well as to attract good luck.
+The red cotton thread often gets mixed with small colours of yellow or orange.
+It is supposed to dispense some magical powers of protection, ward off misfortune, and attract good luck.

-It is the fear factor which dominates all the religions of the world, and Hinduism is not an exception.
+The fear factor dominates all the world’s religions, and Hinduism is not an exception.
 The sacred thread symbolizes that fear, besides its ritualistic value.